rosneru/Python-Library/web/README.md

 So in VSCode, open he Command Palette (Ctrl+Shift+P).

+Type: *Select Python Interpreter*

-In the combobox you see all Python interpreters, also the ones in the virttual environments.
+In the combobox you see all Python interpreters, also the ones in the virtual environments.
 Select the newly created one.

 ### Install package Beautiful soap